UFC Fight Night: Belfort vs Henderson 3: Predictions & Analysis

 A few statistical edges stand out.
 Anderson throws significantly more leather — a 0.1 sig. strike per minute gap.
 Anderson is far more active with takedowns, averaging 4.0 more per 15 minutes.
 Maldonado has tighter striking defense, making opponents miss more often.

 The Pick: Corey Anderson over Fabio Maldonado.
-The model is firm on this one: Anderson at 86%.
-The market and our model are aligned — the line looks fair.
+The model is firm on this one: Anderson at 90%.
+Notably, the betting market has Anderson at 83% implied while our model sees 90% — a 7-point disagreement that could signal value.

 Abel Trujillo vs Gleison Tibau